solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 2\. of a white mineral, often transparent like glass or merely translucent like a dusty cloud, heavily cracked, seldomly with parallel stripes, furnished at times with clear cleavage surfaces that in polarized light come across as vivid single- or multi-colored patches, and that is also disintegrated by acids, in accordance with a feldspar.

-3\. of a wine yellow to greyish green, or faintly reddish brown, glass-like matte polished mineral, 1.5 to 2 mm. large, colored vividly in polarized light, through not dichroitic, some longitudinal fibers (but unclear, striated) and suffused with abundant small bubbles.
+3\. of a wine yellow to greyish green, or faintly reddish brown, glass-like matte polished mineral, 1.5 to 2 mm. large, colored vividly in polarized light, through not dichroic, some longitudinal fibers (but unclear, striated) and suffused with abundant small bubbles.

 ...